KarlMeierMattern/Full-Stack/React-NextJS.md

         ReactDOM.render(<MyComponent/>, document.getElementById("challenge-node"))

+### 2. Props
-2. Props: you can design components that accept custom arguments (properties) that change the component's behavior or what is visibly shown when it's rendered to the screen.
+- You can design components that accept custom arguments (properties) that change the component's behavior or what is visibly shown when it's rendered to the screen.
 - You can pass down these props from parent components to child components.
 - Note: In React, data flows down the component tree.
 This is referred to as one-way data flow.